This policy applies to advertisers using Customer Match for campaigns on Search, Display, YouTube, or Gmail.

 If you are participating in a Customer Match beta program, please reach out to your Google Ads representatives or Google Ads customer support for more information about the specific requirements of that beta.

-Sensitive information about your customers can’t be used in Customer Match campaigns or ads.
-Additionally, you can't use data from your Customer Match campaigns to identify sensitive information about your customers.
+Additionally, you can't use data from your Customer Match campaigns to identify sensitive interest categories related to your customers.

 What happens if you violate our policies